 This week’s updates from the Coin Metrics team:

 Coin Metrics is hiring!
-We recently opened up 5 new roles, including Blockchain Data Engineer and Data Quality and Operations Lead.
 Please check out our Careers page to view the openings.

 As always, if you have any feedback or requests, don’t hesitate to reach out at firstname.lastname@example.org.

 Coin Metrics’ State of the Network, is an unbiased, weekly view of the crypto market informed by our own network (on-chain) and market data.

 Check out the Coin Metrics Blog for more in depth research and analysis.